Paying for college is expensive, especially when tuition rates rise year after year.

 Students and global citizenship

-The plan for offering college credit for real-life experiences—such as missionary work—aligns with one of Park University’s core values of promoting global citizenship.
+This plan for offering college credit for real-life experiences—such as missionary work—aligns perfectly with Park University’s values of promoting global citizenship.
 Through a connected learning and working environment, liberal arts education, and community stewardship, being a good global citizen is a celebrated ideal at Park University—and the inclusion of the Citizenship and Service minor reflects that.

-Given the large number of high school seniors thinking about a gap year before heading to college, interim Park University President Shane Smeed identified an opportunity for students to be rewarded for their civic efforts by turning those experiences into college credit.
-The credit is making a difference for students looking to get a leg up on their academic careers and save some money in the process.
+Given the large number of high school seniors thinking about a gap year before heading to college, former Park University President Dr. Greg Gunderson saw an opportunity for students to be rewarded for their interim civic efforts by turning those experiences into college credit, and it’s making a difference for students looking to get a leg up on their academic careers and save some money in the process.